mitjafelicijan/mitjafelicijan.com/content/pages/projects.md

 ## Simple snapshot manager

 Simple snapshot utility that uses TAR to compress current directory into a `.tar` file while ignoring some of the directories.
+I use this tool to prepare releases for this page.
 [GitHub repository](https://github.com/mitjafelicijan/sm).

 - Version 0.1 / 2024-10-21 ([sm-v0.1.tar](/snapshots/sm-v0.1.tar))